The ultimate guide to UML diagrams

 Sequence diagram

-Developers and business professionals often use these diagrams to understand how to structure a new system or improve an existing process.
+Developers and business professionals often use sequence diagrams to understand how to structure a new system or improve an existing process.
 You can easily create them using an online UML sequence diagram.

 Communication diagram